-A first or second class UK Bachelor’s degree in an appropriate subject, or an overseas qualification of an equivalent standard form a recognised Higher Education Institution is normally required.
+A first or second class UK Bachelor’s degree in an appropriate subject, or an overseas qualification of an equivalent standard from a recognised Higher Education Institution is normally required.
 The equivalence of all overseas degrees will be verified through NARIC.

 For all programmes a GCSE, or comparable qualification, at Grade C/Level 4 is required in both English Language and Mathematics.
 Equivalency of overseas qualifications must be verified through NARIC.

 Medical fitness (Occupational Health) and DBS Clearance